Your Improved SEO in 10 Steps

 SEO is such a crazy thing and we all have doubts about it.
 It’s probably more complicated than those physics classes in High School.
 While I’m absolutely no SEO expert, I’m often sharing the bits of info I know with one client at a time, so writing a basic post about it was overdue.
 If you want huge and complex step-by-step guides, the internet is full of them.
-SEO is definitely complex and should be seen as a long-term plan.
-But these 10 steps will definitely help you with an improved seo result.
+This is my 10 steps to awesome SEO, to help you nail SEO and help your site rank better.

 - Analyze the bounce rates and think of ways to engage visitors